pulumi/registry/README.md

-# pulumi-hugo-internal
+# Registry

-A private repo for collaborating on content before publishing on pulumi.com.
+A private repo for Registry content before publishing on pulumi.com.
 See below for details and usage guidelines.

 ## Installing tools and prerequisites